-Hydropower relies on the water cycle, which is driven by the sun, thus it's a renewable power source.
+- Hydropower is a renewable source of energy.
+The energy generated through hydropower relies on the water cycle, which is driven by the sun, making it renewable.

-Hydropower plants provide benefits in addition to clean electricity.
-Impoundment hydropower creates reservoirs that offer a variety of recreational opportunities, notably fishing, swimming, and boating.
+- Impoundment hydropower creates reservoirs that offer recreational opportunities such as fishing, swimming, and boating.
 Most hydropower installations are required to provide some public access to the reservoir to allow the public to take advantage of these opportunities.
-Other benefits may include water supply and flood control.

 - Hydroelectric power is flexible.
 Some hydropower facilities can quickly go from zero power to maximum output.
 Because hydropower plants can generate power to the grid immediately, they provide essential backup power during major electricity outages or disruptions.

 - Hydropower provides benefits beyond electricity generation by providing flood control, irrigation support, and clean drinking water.

 - Hydropower is affordable.
 Hydropower provides low-cost electricity and durability over time compared to other sources of energy.
 Construction costs can even be mitigated by using preexisting structures such as bridges, tunnels, and dams.

 - Hydropower complements other renewable energy sources.
 Technologies like pumped storage hydropower (PSH) store energy to use in tandem with renewables such as wind and solar power when demand is high.

 - Hydropower is an established industry in the United States, employing 66,500 people.
 And there are a growing number of jobs available in hydropower, including manufacturing, utilities, professional and business services, construction, trade and transportation, energy systems, water management, environmental science, welding, machinery, and other services.

 - The U.S. hydropower workforce could grow to 120,000 jobs by 2030 and 158,000 by 2050.
 For those interested in becoming part of this workforce, hydropower education programs can be found nationwide.